- Curriculum vitae, including a paragraph on demonstrated leadership qualities.

 - Personal statement detailing the candidate’s future career plans, including a statement regarding the candidate’s plans to return to the United States or Canada to compete for an academic position.

-Additional Supporting Documents for the Joint US-Israel Postdoc Track:
+Additional Supporting Documents for the Joint North American-Israel Postdoc Track:

 - Recommendation letter from the hosting supervisor at the US or Canadian university to which the candidate is applying, including a guarantee to provide the necessary funding for travel and research ($8,000 per year).